 Below are three recent millennial real estate trends.

-Location is easily one of the most important thing when it comes to millennial homebuyers.
-This is because the generation is extremely hard-working.
-On top of their work ethic, technology makes it possible for them to work twenty-four hours a day, seven days a week.
+Location is easily one of the most important things when it comes to millennial homebuyers due to the generation’s work ethic.
+On top of that, technology makes it possible for them to work twenty-four hours a day, seven days a week.

 For example, a typical millennial may hit the office for the usual nine to five.
 But then afterwards, it’s not uncommon for them to maintain a website, freelance service, or side-gig for additional income.
 Then, they’ll answer some work emails later on at night.
 Because of this, millennials want to cut down on commuting.
-Not only do they want to be close to the office, but they also want to be close to their kid’s schools, the park, and downtown, too.
+Not only do they want to be close to the office, but they also want to be close to their kid’s schools, parks, and downtown..

 If anyone’s ever taken a millennial to check out a house that’s for sale, it’s guaranteed they were on their phone during the showing.
 Whether it be to send a text, take a few pictures, take some notes, or whatever else – millennials love the latest technologies.
 Therefore, millennials value what kind of cell phone reception they’ll get in the house, if there’s a lot of outlets conveniently placed, and if they have access to high speed internet.
 These are things that homebuyers rarely even thought about just ten years ago.

 Given how tech-savvy a majority of millennials are today, a house that caters to this skillset and general interest is one that will attract a younger market.
 Smart home features such as high-tech kitchen appliances, electric thermostats, and modern-day security cameras are just some of many things a millennial on the housing market may value.

 Instead of privacy, millennials value an open floor plan.
 They’d prefer to be able to work from the kitchen counter and watch the kids in the living room rather than lock themselves away in an office.
 One study even found that over one third of millennials prefer a house that’s just one floor.